-A. Reserve Funds (Advisory Finance Committee) To see if the Town will vote to raise and appropriate the sum of Two Hundred Fifty Thousand Dollars (\$250,000) or such other amount as the Town Meeting may approve, for the Finance Committee General Reserve Fund, transfer Fifty Thousand Dollars (\$50,000), or such other amount as the Town Meeting may approve, from Water retained earnings for the Water Enterprise Reserve Fund, transfer Fifty Thousand Dollars (\$50,000), or such other amount as the Town Meeting may approve, from Sewer retained earnings for the Sewer Enterprise Reserve Fund, and transfer Twenty Thousand Dollars (\$20,000) from Country Club retained earnings for the Country Club Enterprise Reserve Fund, or such other amounts as the Town Meeting may approve, in accordance with Section 6 of Chapter 40 of the Massachusetts General Laws, or take any other action thereon.
+B. Reserve Funds (Advisory Finance Committee) To see if the Town will vote to raise and appropriate the sum of Two Hundred Fifty Thousand Dollars (\$250,000) or such other amount as the Town Meeting may approve, for the Finance Committee General Reserve Fund, transfer Fifty Thousand Dollars (\$50,000), or such other amount as the Town Meeting may approve, from Water retained earnings for the Water Enterprise Reserve Fund, transfer Fifty Thousand Dollars (\$50,000), or such other amount as the Town Meeting may approve, from Sewer retained earnings for the Sewer Enterprise Reserve Fund, and transfer Twenty Thousand Dollars (\$20,000) from Country Club retained earnings for the Country Club Enterprise Reserve Fund, or such other amounts as the Town Meeting may approve, in accordance with Section 6 of Chapter 40 of the Massachusetts General Laws, or take any other action thereon.

 Town Manager's Statement - These accounts provide funding for unforeseen expenses during the year through various reserve funds.
 The motion for this article is a simple majority vote.
+The motion for this article is a simple majority vote.